numfocus/DISCOVER-Cookbook/README.md

 For issues with other elements of the book, first make sure an issue is open and tracking can occur on the issue.
 Then open a a [pull request](https://github.com/numfocus/DISCOVER-Cookbook/pulls).

+> **Note:** To contribute effectively, check for active pull requests to avoid duplication, discuss your ideas in active issues or pull requests, and seek approval from maintainers or issue creators before proceeding.
+Respect others' contributions and collaborate constructively to improve the project.

 ### Contribution Workflow